Wall-crossing for vortex partition function and handsaw quiver varierty: Abstract

 \section{Abstract}

-{ We investigate partition functions defined from integrals over the handsaw quiver varieties of type $A_{1}$ via wall-crossing phenomena.
+We investigate vortex partition functions defined from integrals over the handsaw quiver varieties of type $A_{1}$ via wall-crossing phenomena.
 We consider vortex partition functions defined by two types of cohomology classes, and get functional equations for each of them.
-This gives proofs to formula suggested by physical computations.
-In particular, we obtain geometric interpretation of formulas for multiple hypergeometric functions including rational limit of the Kajihara transformations formula. }
+We also give explicit formula for these partition functions.
+This gives proofs to formula suggested by physicists.
+In particular, we obtain geometric interpretation of formulas for multiple hypergeometric functions including rational limit of the Kajihara transformation formula.